nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Selects the 2nd task in Schema and mark the task as completed.
 * `find CS2010`
   `mark 1 `
-  Selects the 1st task in the results of the `find` command and edit the date from 1110 to 2010.
+  Selects the 1st task in the results of the `find` command and mark the task as completed.

 ### Clearing of entries : `clear`
 Clears all tasks in the current tab.<br>